caido/documentation/src/reference/features/testing/automate.md

 The `Automate` tab allows you to send requests in bulk.
 This feature provides a flexible way to initiate bruteforce/fuzzing campaigns to rapidy modify certain parameters of requests using wordlists.

+Advanced setting options ensure your campaign can account for events such as failed requests or rate-limiting.
+You can transfer requests to the Automate interface from many other Caido interfaces.

-You can create a Session from scratch, or start from any existing request inside the application.
+You can create a request from scratch from a blank template, or start from any existing request inside the application.

 <img alt="Automate tab." src="/_images/automate_generator_tab.png" center/>